SevlaMare/robotGame/README.md

 ## Getting Start

 #### Get a local copy
-Now you need a copy of this application, if you are using Git:
+Now you need a copy of this application if you are using Git:
 ```js
 git clone git@github.com:SevlaMare/robotGame.git
 ```
-Otherwise just hit (Download Zip) on green button (Code) at top of this page.
+Otherwise just hit (Download Zip) on the green button (Code) at top of this page.

 #### Open terminal
 Open your terminal inside the game folder, and paste the following commands: